 - Revisit the currency conversion if you're comparing to USD-denominated figures.
 INR/USD rates shift the dollar equivalent without changing the underlying rupee estimate.

 This same research process works for other creator and entrepreneur profiles in this space.
 Whether you're looking at the economics of a craft-focused personality like the crazy lamp lady, a music producer's brand value, or a niche community builder like a knitting influencer, the methodology is the same: confirm identity first, map income streams from public signals, build a range with a stated confidence level, and revisit it as new data surfaces.
-If you came here specifically for the knitting cult lady net worth angle, the same approach applies: verify the identity and then triangulate earnings and sponsorships from public signals.
-The crazy lamp lady net worth estimate is best approached the same way: verify the identity, then triangulate income signals from public sources.
-The honest answer is always a range, not a single number, and the methodology matters more than the figure itself.

 FAQ